brianotoole/brickandmonitor/_projects/waterstreet-edition.md

 The Tampa EDITION will be the cultural focal point of the Water Street Tampa neighborhood.

-I partnered with SPP to build and the launch announcement for the Tampa EDITION hotel online.
+We partnered with SPP to build and the launch announcement for the Tampa EDITION hotel online.

 #### Objectives